 As the colder season is upon us, our home decor will change as well.
-We transition from bright and colorful summer accessories to more subdued jewel-tones.
-Transforming your home into a cozy fall escape will help you embrace the season.
+We transition from bright and colorful summer accessories to more subdued jewel-tones for a cozy fall escape.

 - Stick or hanger

 Step 1: Prepare the flowers by removing any leaves.
 Feel free to leave some on the stem if you enjoy the look of greenery.

 - Microwave-safe container

 - Cup of water

 Another option is drying your flowers in silica sand without using the microwave.
 This will take longer but you can use a larger container that doesn’t need to fit in the microwave, so you can dry more at once.